Getting used to braces can be a big adjustment. By following a few tips, you can help your time in braces not only fly by but be uneventful.

 Your toothbrush will become your best friend during your treatment.
 We suggest creating a braces care kit for on-the-go care.
 Pack a travel-sized toothbrush, toothpaste, mouthwash, and floss.
-Remaining food debris left in your teeth can not only be embarrassing, but can be damaging to the health of your smile too.
+The remaining food debris left in your teeth can not only be embarrassing but can be damaging to the health of your smile too.
 Brushing after meals and snacks can help you be confident no food debris remains in your brackets or wires.
-Your brackets create nooks and crannies where food particles can get trapped, When mingled with the bacteria that lives in your mouth, trapped food particles can, over time, create plaque buildup, which can lead to decay.
+Your brackets create nooks and crannies where food particles can get trapped, When mingled with the bacteria that live in your mouth, trapped food particles can, over time, create plaque buildup, which can lead to decay.

 Remember the foods that are on your do-not-eat list.
 If you wear bracket and wire braces, you will need to make adjustments to your diet in order to avoid damaging them.
 Eating anything too hard, crunchy, sticky, or chewy can pull at the brackets and damage the wires.
 Just say no to these types of foods to avoid a braces emergency.

 Likewise, you will need to avoid eating foods that you bite into with your front teeth, like corn on the cob and apples.
 These can pull your brackets loose.
 Cut corn off the cob, and cut other foods like apples into bite-sized pieces that you can chew with your back teeth.

 This is one of the most important steps during your care.
 Dr. Pavlo is a trained orthodontist who has helped hundreds of patients get the smiles of their dreams.
 So when he recommends something, it is for good reason.
 If he tells you to wear rubber bands during treatment, it is because he needs that force to achieve a certain movement that is needed to ensure your smile is perfect.
 If you are not compliant with your part of treatment, you can not only lengthen the amount of time you are in braces, but you will alter your results.